Adding A Nylon Stocking Layer Could Boost Protection From Cloth Masks, Study Finds

 While getting a pair of nylons is pretty easy (for now), questions remain in the public's mind about the best material for a homemade mask.
 Here are some tips from mask researchers:

 Use a thick-weave cotton: In general, thicker, high-grade cotton masks tend to do a better job of filtering out small particles, says.
-Dr. Scott Segal, a professor and chair of anesthesiology at Wake Forest School of Medicine, who has been putting various cloth masks to the test since March.
+Dr. Scott Segal, a professor and chair of anesthesiology at Wake Forest School of Medicine who has been putting various cloth masks to the test since March.
 His rule of thumb: Hold up the fabric to a bright light or to the sun.
 If "you can see the light outlining the individual fibers in the fabric, it's probably not a good filter.
 And if you can't, it's probably going to filter better."
-Thin t-shirt material didn't do a great job in his testing, though "probably anything is better than nothing," he says.
-Thicker, heavier-weight t-shirts would probably be better filters, he adds.
+Thin T-shirt material didn't do a great job in his testing, though "probably anything is better than nothing," he says.
+Thicker, heavier-weight T-shirts would probably be better filters, he adds.

 Layer your fabric: Cloth masks made from multiple layers seem to do a better job than single-layer ones, says Yang Wang, an assistant professor of environmental engineering at Missouri University of Science and Technology who studies how fine particles like aerosols are transmitted and has been testing how various household items hold up as mask materials.
-A single-layer mask made from 400-thread count pillow case had a filtration efficiency of around 10%, but if you bumped it up to four layers of cloth, the efficiency went up to around 20%.
+A single-layer mask made from a 400-thread-count pillowcase had a filtration efficiency of around 10%, but if you bumped it up to four layers of cloth, the efficiency went up to around 20%.
 "It's not ideal, but by using more layers, you can bump up the filtration efficiency," Wang says — just make sure not to use so many layers that you can't breathe.